moderndatacompany/dataos.info/docs/resources/lens/configuration/lens_manifest_attributes.md

 - **`logLevel`**: The log level for the Router classifies entries in logs in terms of urgency, which helps to filter logs during searches and helps control the amount of information in logs.
 By default, it's INFO.
 Possible values include INFO, WARN, DEBUG, and ERROR.
 Each of the possible values is used in a specific scenario as provided below:

-    - `INFO`*:* Designates informational messages that highlight the progress of the workload
+    - **`INFO`** Designates informational messages that highlight the progress of the workload
-    - `WARN`*:* Designates potentially harmful situations
+    - **`WARN`** Designates potentially harmful situations
-    - `DEBUG`*:* Designates fine-grained informational events that are most useful while debugging
+    - **`DEBUG`** Designates fine-grained informational events that are most useful while debugging
-    - `ERROR`*:* Designates error events that might still allow the workflow to continue running
+    - **`ERROR`** Designates error events that might still allow the workflow to continue running

-- **`replicas`**: Number of Router to deploy.
+- **`replicas`** Number of Router to deploy.
 By default, it's 1, and it could be any positive integer.

-- **`resources`**: CPU and memory resource requests and limits.
+- **`resources`** CPU and memory resource requests and limits.
 By default, the CPU and memory requests are 100m and 100Mi, while limits are 400m and 400Mi, respectively.
 The CPU units are declared in milliCPU(m) or CPU core, while memory is declared in Mebibytes (Mi) or Gibibytes (Gi).

 - **`envs`**: Environment variables for Router.